ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 This types of weirdness can limit the optimizer [(47)](https://blog.libtorrent.org/2016/05/unsigned-integers/).
 See _Compiler Optimization_ > _Algebraic Expression Manipulation_.

+Signed integer behaves as most people expect number to behave most of the time.
+`x - y` is negative when `y > x`.
+`x - 1` is less than `x`  for pretty much every value that will show up in practice, but it is not true for the most common unsigned number: 0.

 While the wrapping behavior of unsigned integers can be surprising and often not what we want, it is at least well-defined and we can reason about the results produces by a misbehaving program [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).
 With well defined behavior for the under- and overflow after a bug had been identified it is possible to read the C++ code and understand what happened [(66)](https://www.learncpp.com/cpp-tutorial/unsigned-integers-and-why-to-avoid-them/#comment-487024).
 However, even though the computation of the bad index isn't undefined behavior, using it may be, depending on what it is being used for.